Special Events and Seasonal Fun - 2020

-With the changing of the seasons and the comings and goings on the farm, there’s always something new to see and do at Almond Valley.
-There's also a year-round programme of special events and activities that add further to the fun, and celebrate the seasons.
+With the cycle of the seasons, and the comings and goings on the farm, there’s always something new to see and do at Almond Valley.
+There's also a year-round programme of special events and activities that add further to the fun and celebrate the changing of the seasons.
 Many of these coincide with school holidays and other happy times.

 Warm Welcomes on Chilly Days

-Also during the season of Chilly Days (15th January to 22nd) you can enjoy a delightful and delicious afternoon tea, with a perfect miniature version for children.
-These must be booked in advance and allow FREE admission to Almond Valley.
-Read more about Afternoon teas.
+Also during the season of Chilly Days (but excluding the school holiday period 8th-18th February) you can enjoy a delightful and delicious afternoon tea, with a perfect miniature version for children.
+These must be booked in advance and include FREE admission to Almond Valley.

 It might be chilly outside, but if you look carefully there are all sorts of signs that spring is on its way.
 After braving the spring spotter's trail, have fun in the warmth of the museum, planting seeds, building nests, and joining in other crafts to prepare for the year to come.